pvdz/preval/tests/cases/normalize/expressions/statement/for_b/auto_ident_c-opt_complex_complex3.md

 ## Todos triggered

-- objects in isFree check
+- (todo) objects in isFree check
-- Support referencing this builtin in isFree: $
+- (todo) Support referencing this builtin in isFree: $

 ## Globals